kehantan/labbook/docs/assays/mtt.rst

 Similar to above, :code:`10 concentrations` were used in calculation instead of 8 for some extra headroom.

+.. _mtt-part1:

-Day 1 - Trypsinise, cell count, seed cells
+Part 1 - Trypsinise, cell count, seed cells
 ------------------------------------------

 Trypsinise